drewburr/dotfiles/README.md

 done
 ```

 Everything in this repository is designed to be modular.
 Don't need something?
 Remove it!
 Need something new?
-Just add a file in the proper location!
-Check the features list below for how the repo operates.
+Add a file in!
+Check the features list below for how the repo operates, to determine how changes should be made.

 ## Features